- Car Shipping Europe

 Check with your transport service of choice or broker to determine which way is best for you.

-The cost of car shipping to Europe varies depending on a few factors:
+Car shipping costs from the US to Europe vary depending on a few factors:

 - Where in the U.S. is your point of departure, the east coast or the west coast?